Sunconure11/Sunconure-s-Roleplay-Items/README.md

 Foodstuffs: Grilled watermelon.
 Somewhat useful.
 Food stuffs from the existing crops added here will be done as well.
 Pine nuts, as well.
 They have a chance of applying nausea, however, unless cooked.

-Crops: Amaranth, goji berries, devil's claw, echinacea, saffron, coffee, wildberries (red, green, blue, yellow, magenta, cyan), valerian, physalis
+Crops: Amaranth, goji berries, devil's claw, echinacea, saffron, coffee, wildberries (red, green, blue, yellow, magenta, cyan), valerian, physalis, hemp, flax, cotton

 Coin purse, has a small GUI, can store coins and other items.